-Make sure you keep all your records for five years.
-A shorter recordkeeping period may apply in some situations.
+Make sure you keep all your records for five years from the date you lodge your tax return.
+A shorter record-keeping period may apply in some situations.
 There is more information on record keeping and written evidence in Keeping your tax records.